Small businesses often suffer from low budgets and limited resources when it comes to marketing. This restricts their brand exposure.

 You can leverage content marketing for each stage of the customer journey:

-• Bottom of Funnel (BoFu): show exactly how your product can solve its problems.
+- Bottom of Funnel (BoFu): Show exactly how your product solves problems.
 Use case studies, testimonials, customer success stories, etc.

-Gain awareness > Develop trust > Offer solution.
+Gain awareness > Develop trust > Offer a solution.

-Whatever content you create, ensure it checks these four boxes: quality, optimized for readers and SEO, relevant, smart distribution.
+Whatever content you create, ensure it is quality, optimized for readers and SEO, relevant, and distributed smartly.

 Having a website is essential for companies.
 Often dubbed as the modern-day business card, it adds credibility and helps you create a lasting impression.